-Everyone seems to have stories about their in-laws -- many are really bad, and many are about how amazing the in-laws are.
-My stories run the gamut, but many of them leaving me lost about how to feel; should I be frustrated by their involvement, or grateful?
+Everyone seems to have stories about their parents or in-laws -- many are really bad, and many are about how amazing they are.
+My stories run the gamut, I think, in the range of normal relationships, but many of them leave me lost about how to feel; should I be frustrated by their involvement, or grateful?

 Yesterday, my husband's parents asked if they could take our daughter to the parade in their city.
 Since we had a number of things to get done that day -- all of which would be easier without a toddler in tow -- it seemed like a great situation for all of us.
 Clara got to enjoy the day, as did her Grandparents, and we were able to get our stuff done.

 My husband's parents are very "hands on" with my daughter.
 They have, at times, ignored our requests to not give her sweets -- or they have asked "is this ok" as the spoon full of whipping cream is already an inch away from her waiting and open mouth.

 They have purchased big-ticket items for her that were financially welcome and excellent, but knowing we wanted input into our big "baby items," they chose to make their own decisions about what to buy for us.
 This one is tricky, because I know we should be grateful for the gift, but the fact that they slighted the fact that we wanted input was a bit insulting, I thought.